Tuning Apache Spark Applications

 The two main resources that Spark and YARN manage are CPU and memory.
 Disk and network I/O affect Spark performance as well, but neither Spark nor YARN actively manage them.

 Every Spark executor in an application has the same fixed number of cores and same fixed heap size.
 Specify the number of cores with the --executor-cores command-line flag, or by setting the spark.executor.cores property.
 Similarly, control the heap size with the --executor-memory flag or the spark.executor.memory property.
 The cores property controls the number of concurrent tasks an executor can run.
 For example, set --executor-cores 5 for each executor to run a maximum of five tasks at the same time.
 The memory property controls the amount of data Spark can cache, as well as the maximum sizes of the shuffle data structures used for grouping, aggregations, and joins.

-Starting with CDH 5.5 dynamic allocation, which adds and removes executors dynamically, is enabled.
+Dynamic allocation, which adds and removes executors dynamically, is enabled by default.
 To explicitly control the number of executors, you can override dynamic allocation by setting the --num-executors command-line flag or spark.executor.instances configuration property.

 Consider also how the resources requested by Spark fit into resources YARN has available.
 The relevant YARN properties are:

 - yarn.nodemanager.resource.memory-mb controls the maximum sum of memory used by the containers on each host.

 - yarn.nodemanager.resource.cpu-vcores controls the maximum sum of cores used by the containers on each host.

 Requesting five executor cores results in a request to YARN for five cores.
 The memory requested from YARN is more complex for two reasons: